aws-samples/amazon-eks-cicd-codebuild/README.md

 # deploy the complete stack
 $ cdk deploy
 # when finished with the demo delete the created resources
+# note that the flask resources were created independently of the cdk and must be deleted first
+$ kubectl delete svc/flask-svc deploy/flask
 $ cdk destroy
 ```